-The following animation properties are also available if animation: type is "idle".
+The following animation properties are also available if animation:type is "idle".

-Table 21. animation Properties (idle-only)
+Table 23. animation Properties (idle-only)

 Prop erty Туре Defa ult Value Requ ired?
-Description Example path string "" yes, if type= "idle" The path to the animation file.
+Description Example path string yes, if type= "idle" The path to the animation file.
 This may be an FBX or MD5ANIM.
-"Sitting Idle.fbx" Links to the file, Sitting Idle.fbx, found in the same folder as this JSON file. uuid string "" No, but reco mme nded A UUID (universally-unique identifier) that identifies the animation.
+"Sitting Idle.fbx" Links to the file, Sitting Idle.fbx, found in the same folder as this JSON file. uuid string No, but reco mme nded A UUID (universally-unique identifier) that identifies the animation.
 If the UUID is unique across all other animations, the animation exists on its own.
 However, if the UUID matches one in the animation database that is provided with Pathfinder, this animation overrides that in the database.
 While providing a UUID is recommended, if one is not provided, it will be generated automatically from other animation properties.
-"A477B469-49B9-4BB2-ACF2-3DC807642DBF" Assigns the UUID A477B469-49B9-4BB2-ACF2-3DC807642DBF to the animation. fram eOffs et numb er 0 no Remaps the specified frame as frame 0 of the animation.
-Assigns the 5th frame in the animation file as the first frame of the animation. trans form list of trans form [] no Uses the same format as in the mesh section.
+"A477B469-49B9-4BB2-ACF2- 3DC807642DBF" Assigns the UUID A477B469-49B9- 4BB2-ACF2-3DC807642DBF to the animation. fram eOffs et numb er 0 no Remaps the specified frame as frame 0 of the animation.
+5 Assigns the 5th frame in the animation file as the first frame of the animation. trans form list of trans form [] no Uses the same format as in the mesh section.

 Prop erty Туре Defa ult Value Requ ired?
-Description Example retar getTo string "" no Indicates whether the animation needs to be retargeted.
-The following values are accepted: "" "none" No retargeting necessary - the animation was created exactly for the mesh avatar. "same" The animation was created for a different avatar mesh that has the same joint/skeletal structure as the mesh avatar. "self" The animation was created for a different avatar with a different joint/skeletal structure than the mesh avatar.
-The animation file itself contains the avatar for which the animation was made - this only works if the animation file is an FBX file and contains the avatar as well as the animation. "other" The animation was created for a different avatar with a different joint/skeletal structure than the mesh avatar. retargetSource specifies the file relative to the JSON file that contains the avatar for which the animation was made. "self" structure than the mesh avatar. retargetSource specifies the file relative to the JSON file that contains the avatar for which the animation was
+Description Example Type ult ired?
+Indicates whether the animation needs to be retargeted.
+The following values are accepted: "" "none" No retargeting necessary - the animation was created exactly for the mesh avatar. "same" The animation was created for a different avatar mesh that has the same joint/skeletal structure as the mesh avatar. "self" The animation was created for a different joint/skeletal structure than the mesh avatar.
+The animation file itself contains the avatar for which the animation was made - this only works if the animation file is an FBX file and contains the avatar as well as the animation. "other" The animation was created for a different avatar with a different avatar with a different avatar as well as the Example structure than the mesh avatar. retargetSource specifies the file relative to the JSON file that contains the avatar for which the animation was made.

 Prop erty Туре Defa ult Value Requ ired?
-Description Example retar getSo urce string "" retar Specifies the path to the mesh for which the animation was created if retargetTo was "other".
+Description Example retar getSo urce string retar Specifies the path to the mesh for which the animation was created if retargetTo was "other".
 This can be any of the files support by mesh:path. "anims/base_mesh.md5mesh" The animation was created for base_mesh.md5mesh. idlePl aybac k string "rand omiz e" no Defines how an idle animation will be played.
-Can be one of the following values: "randomize" The animation will start at a random frame and repeat indefinitely. "once" The animation will play once from the beginning and then hold the last frame. "repeat" The animation will play from the beginning and repeat indefinitely. "repeat" joint Name MapF ile string "" no References an external file containing a joint name map for the animation.
+Can be one of the following values: "randomize" The animation will start at a random frame and repeat indefinitely. "once" The animation will play once from the beginning and then hold the last frame. "repeat" The animation will play from the beginning and repeat indefinitely. "repeat" joint Name MapF ile string no References an external file containing a joint name map for the animation.
 This overrides any joint name map specified in the root.
 Ignored if jointNameMap is defined.
-See Table 17. joint Name Map map {} no Defines joint name mapping for the animation.
+See Table 19. joint Name Map map {} no Defines joint name mapping for the animation.
 This overrides any joint name map specified in the root.
-See Table 17.
+See Table 19.